SPARC-FAIR-Codeathon/2025-team-E/documentation/doc-guidelines.md

-One will be the website documentation, the other will be a "Website review and bug report" for me
+One will be the website documentation, the other will be a "Website review and bug report" for me.

+I really like markdown, so would just do it here in github, but the choice is yours :)